Phunshy/Sales-Performance-Analysis-for-a-Retail-Store/README.md

 This involved exploring the sales data to answer questions such as:
 - Determine the total sales by product, region and month
 - calculate metrics such as average sales per product and total revenue by region
-- Create other interesting reports
+- create other interesting reports
   -